World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

-For simplicity, we limit the discussion of our uncertainty quantification method to video diffusion or flow-based models, given their SOTA performance.
+For simplicity, we limit the discussion of our UQ method to video diffusion or flow-based models, given their SOTA performance.
 We provide a brief review of these models in Appendix~\ref{app:diffusion}.
-However, we note that our proposed method readily applies to other video generation model architectures, such as GAN-based/RNN-based video models, with relatively straightforward adaptations.
+However, we note that our proposed method readily applies to other video model architectures, such as GAN-based/RNN-based video models, with relatively straightforward adaptations.
+We adopt the latent diffusion transformer (DiT) architecture, described by: